 Now the Amata Pool plays host to community organised swimming carnivals, the 'no school / no pool' policy provides incentive for local children to attend school more frequently, and regular health checks on children can be easily managed while they attend the pool.
 The pool also creates employment opportunities for locals with life-guards, pool management and pool maintenance staff recruited from within the community.

-Statewide Pools are proud to have been involved in the design and construction of the Amata Community Pool and we celebrate the positive social outcomes resulting from the pool's construction.
+State Wide Pool Services are proud to have been involved in the design and construction of the Amata Community Pool and we celebrate the positive social outcomes resulting from the pool's construction.